Clearinghouse DOT Basics

 The DOT Drug & Alcohol Clearinghouse is designed to help keep the roads safe.
 Employers can search the database to get real-time information on drivers' drug and alcohol violations, allowing them to make informed decisions when hiring drivers.
 The Clearinghouse also provides FMCSA and State law enforcement with current data which can be used to support roadside inspections and investigations.

-Clearinghouse programs help protect everyone by providing a comprehensive system that ensures only qualified, responsible drivers are operating commercial motor vehicles (CMVs).
-It's an important tool for keeping our roads safe!
-By using the DOT Drug & Alcohol Clearinghouse, employers have access to up-to-date information about driver violations that may otherwise go unnoticed.
+Clearinghouse programs help protect everyone by providing a comprehensive system ensuring only qualified, responsible drivers operate commercial motor vehicles (CMVs).
+It's an essential tool for keeping our roads safe!
+By using the DOT Drug & Alcohol Clearinghouse, employers can access up-to-date information about driver violations that may otherwise go unnoticed.

-- Employers will be able to identify drivers who have violated the Code of Federal Regulations and can take appropriate action.
+• Employers can identify drivers who have violated the Code of Federal Regulations and take appropriate action.

-- Employers will also be able to see when a driver has successfully completed the return-to-duty (RTD) process and follow-up testing plan.
+• Employers can also see when a driver has successfully completed the return-to-duty (RTD) process and follow-up testing plan.

-- The Clearinghouse is designed to ensure that only qualified, safe drivers are behind the wheel.
+• The Clearinghouse ensures that only qualified, safe drivers are behind the wheel.

 Who Is Affected by Clearinghouse Policies?

 Whether you're an employer with a fleet of CDL drivers, or if you yourself are a CDL driver and subject to drug and alcohol testing, the Clearinghouse is something that will affect you.
-It's designed to increase accountability for all involved by helping employers create a culture of safety for everyone on the road.
-Learn here How to Prepare for a Compliance DOT Audit
+It's designed to increase accountability for all involved by helping employers create a safety culture for everyone on the road.
+Learn here How to Prepare for a Compliance DOT Audit.

 - Interstate or intrastate motor carriers, including passenger carriers